johanmoritz/heard-when-vue3/README.md

 **Spotify**

 The Spotify music player can be a bit wonky.
-It's currently very sensitive to state changes, for example if you pause the music in the Spotify app it won't understand that.
+It's sensitive to state changes, for example if you pause the music in the Spotify app it won't understand that.
 To make a good connection, ensure that your Spotify app is opened (preferably on your computer) and start to play (and pause) a song on it before you click "Connect" in the UI.
 Otherwise Spotify might not understand that you have an active device, and the connection will fail.

 **Prototype layout:** https://www.figma.com/file/wm9hhtZjF8UUN3JPo1QwNv/Heard-When?node-id=0%3A1